shijiel2/adversarial-policies/README_spartan.md

 `pip install -e .`

 4. Should be good to go?<br />
-You may want to change the path in the .slurm as well\
+You may want to change the paths in the .slurm as well\
 `sbatch task_conda.slurm`